 For example, if your car is the USA-delivered 993 the gear set is for a 993 sold originally in the USA market.
 The other way to ensure you get the correct parts is to count the number of teeth on the original gear & pod and buy the replacement parts with the same number of teeth.
 Also, see “How to repair a broken odometer” on p-car.com or similar tutorials such as this available on several other 993 enthusiast sites.

 The most challenging part is to release the bezel ring to remove the glass to gain access to the internals.
-It is not really difficult but requires one to go slow and use some care bending the rear-facing bezel edge to get it loose.
-Even if the rear-facing part of the bezel exhibits creasing from removing it, it doesn't show upon reassembly and does not influence the bezel's function going forward.
+It is not really difficult, but requires one to go slow and use some care bending the rear-facing bezel edge to get it loose as you move along its back edge with a small screwdriver.
+Even if the rear-facing part of the bezel exhibits creasing from removal, it doesn't show from the front upon reassembly and doesn't affect the bezel's function going forward.

 No comments: